The King of Staten Island

 ZXVIAXX3OII6TCIGVNVWBXUREQ.jpg

-Based on the article “The Lawyer Who Became DuPont’s Worst Nightmare” by Nathaniel Rich
+Written by Mario Correa, based on the article “The Lawyer Who Became DuPont’s Worst Nightmare” by Nathaniel Rich

 Directed by Matthew Michael Carnahan